allenfallen/predator-prey/README.md

 The predator's behaviors in its event function follows these rules and will perform one action out of the following:

-1. If adjacent to a prey, it will eat the prey.
+- If adjacent to a prey, it will eat the prey.
-   * There is also a 45 % chance to give birth on the prey's position.
+   - There is also a 45 % chance to give birth on the prey's position.
-2. If the predator has not eaten or given birth, there is a 50 % chance to die.
+- If the predator has not eaten or given birth, there is a 50 % chance to die.
-3. If adjacent to empty space, it will move towards the empty space.
+- If adjacent to empty space, it will move towards the empty space.

 The prey's behaviors in its event function follows these rules and will perform one action out of the following:

-1. If adjacent to a predator, there is a 45 % chance to die.
+- If adjacent to a predator, there is a 45 % chance to die.
-2. If adjacent to empty space
+- If adjacent to empty space
-   1. There is a 66 % chance to give birth on the empty space.
+   - There is a 66 % chance to give birth on the empty space.
-   2. It will move towards the empty space.
+   - If not giving birth, it will move towards the empty space.

 Note that if a creature is adjacent to multiple cells that satisfy its behavioral requirements, it will randomly select one cell to act on.